Myth (video game series): Reception

 All three main games in the Myth series received positive reviews, especially The Fallen Lords and Soulblighter, which were universally acclaimed.
 Although The Wolf Age was generally well reviewed, it was seen as considerably inferior to the two previous games.

 GameSpot's Michael E. Ryan wrote of The Fallen Lords that it "can claim its place among the best strategy games on the market", calling it "one of the most impressive games you'll see this year", and "a truly remarkable real-time strategy game".
 Game Revolution's Calvin Hubble called it "one of the most impressive looking strategy games to hit the market".

 Ryan called Soulblighter "as good as a computer game can possibly be" and "one of the best games to be released this year".
 Hubble called it "both one of the best sequels to hit the scene and one of the finest titles on the RTS market".
 IGN's Tal Blevins said the game "lives up to (and surpasses) all of the hype surrounding [it]".

 IGN's Dan Adams wrote of The Wolf Age: "Fans of the series shouldn't be disappointed by MumboJumbo's effort to follow in the mighty footsteps that Bungie left behind".
 GameSpot's Sam Parker wrote that "[…] Myth IIIs single-player game represents the best the Myth series has to offer".
 However, he was critical of the absence of many promised multiplayer features, the absence of the Vengeance mapmaking tool, and compatibility issues with Windows XP.
 GameSpy's William Abner wrote: "[…] The Wolf Age isn't a complete product.
 It's close.
 And parts of it are just as fun, if not more so, than the earlier games, but a laundry list of bugs, hardware glitches, and severe multiplayer issues keep the game from reaching its potential."
 He too was critical of the absence of Vengeance and of multiplayer mode.

+Aggregate review scores As of May 4, 2016.